eurodatacube/eodash/app/public/eodash-data/stories/demo-mode/egu2023/WSF-WSF.md

 Source: [EOC Geoservice of the Earth Observation Center (EOC) of the German Aerospace Center (DLR) ](https://geoservice.dlr.de/web/maps/eoc:wsf2019)

 The World Settlement Footprint (WSF) Evolution product illustrates the worldwide growth of human settlements on a year-by-year basis from 1985 to 2015.
-In particular, the layer has been derived by processing about 7-million Landsat-5 and Landsat-7 scenes and it features 30m spatial resolution.
+In particular, the layer has been derived by processing about 7 million Landsat-5 and Landsat-7 scenes and it features 30m spatial resolution.

 The WSF evolution is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by-nc/4.0/).